 Highway of Legends Scenic Byway

 Drive west to travel the 82-mile Highway of Legends Scenic Byway that circles the spectacular Spanish Peaks.
-This gorgeous two-hour loop circles the Spanish Peaks, leading you past historic towns, mining camps and up to 10,000 feet.
+This gorgeous two-hour loop circles the Spanish Peaks, leading you past historic towns, mining camps and the trailhead for 13,631-foot West Spanish Peak .
 Don’t miss the short side-trip to Ludlow Massacre Memorial, where a conflict between the Colorado National Guard and striking miners left 20 dead.

 Download the TravelStorys app to hear stories as you drive.
 For a classic, old-fashioned breakfast or lunch, stop at Bob & Earl’s Cafe at the beginning of your drive.